SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex2/README.md

 ![](images/DataModel_011.png)

-7. In a next step you will add an external API to the project.
+7. In the next step you will add an external API to the project.
 Go back to the Storyboard tab and click on the "+" under External Resources.
 This will take you to the **Service Center**.
 ![](images/ExternalRes.png)

 Now, expand node **SAP System** -> **lcapteched** -> select *S4H_Pur_Req*.
 Click on the blue button on the right-hand side view **Add External Data Model**